-A total of 560 dung samples from organized sheep farms of Salem, Karur, Kanniyakumari, Kancheepuram and Thiruvallur districts of Tamil Nadu were examined by FECRT for the development of resistance to benzimidazole.
+A total of 560 dung samples from organized sheep farms of Salem, Karur, Kanniyakumari, Kancheepuram, and Thiruvallur districts of Tamil Nadu were examined by FECRT for the development of resistance to benzimidazole.
 The samples from Kancheepuram and Thiruvallur districts showed resistance to benzimidazole by FECRT.
-The allele-specific PCR (AS-PCR), confirmed the enzimidazole resistance in samples from Kancheepuram and Thiruvallur districts.
+The allele-specific PCR (AS-PCR) confirmed the benzimidazole resistance in samples from Kancheepuram and Thiruvallur districts.
 Aqueous and ethanolic extracts of V. negundo were tested against benzimidazole-resistant strongyle nematodes of sheep reared in these farms.
-Increased inhibition of egg hatch was noticed in 5% ALE and ELE of V. negundo compared to other concentrations.
+Increased inhibition of egg hatch was noticed in 5% (consider writing the concentration with unit) ALE and ELE of V. negundo compared to other concentrations.
 It was observed that increased concentration of extracts resulted in increased efficacy of inhibition on egg hatch.
 It is concluded that V. negundo could be a promising phytomedicine for the benzimidazole-resistant nematodes of sheep.
 There is ample scope for further exploration of Vitex negundo as an alternative phytomedicine to combat anthelmintic resistance in livestock.

 7. REFERENCES

-Boersema, J.H., (1985).
+Boersema, J.H.
+(1985).
 Chemotherapy of gastrointestinal nematodiasis in ruminants.
 In Chemotherapy of Gastrointestinal Helminths (pp. 407-442).
-Berlin, Heidelberg: Springer Berlin Heidelberg.
+Berlin, Heidelberg: Springer Berlin Heidelberg. (not recent)

 Campbell, P., Mcintyre, J. M., O'Neill, K., Forbes, A., Ellis, K., & Laing, R. (2025).
 Characterising anthelmintic resistance against benzimidazoles and macrocyclic lactones in gastrointestinal nematode populations of dairy cattle. bioRxiv, 2025-09.